01signal.com

 set_false_path -from [get_cells source_reg] -to [get_cells dest_reg]

-In this example, the set_false_path command is applied to the path that starts at a register with the name @source and ends at the register with the name @dest.
+In this example, the set_false_path command is applied to the path that starts at a @source register and ends at the @dest register.

 Note that get_cells provides -from and -to with objects that represent logic elements.
 The other commands that were discussed in the previous page can be used as well: get_pins, get_nets, get_ports and get_clocks.
 However, each FPGA tool has its own rules regarding what is acceptable for use with -from and with -to.